-July 2 – Nathan’s parents Rod and Jen O’Brien tearfully spoke directly to their missing son in an emotional press conference.
+July 2, 2014 – Nathan’s parents, Rod and Jen O’Brien, tearfully spoke directly to their missing son in a press conference.

-Police asked anyone who was at the Liknes’ June 28-29 estate sale to speak to police at the Parkhill Community Centre starting July 3rd.
+Police asked anyone who was at the Liknes’ June 28 to 29 estate sale to speak to police at the Parkhill Community Centre starting July 3.

-“We just want to make sure we’re aware of what was sold,” explained S/Sgt.
-Doug Andrus from the Calgary Police Service.
+“We just want to make sure we’re aware of what was sold,” explained Calgary Police Staff Sgt.
+Doug Andrus.

 “In other words, if anything was taken after the sale was completed.”

-Andrus said police looked at pictures of items sold at the estate sale, and ask people to provide fingerprints to eliminate fingerprints found at the crime scene.
+Andrus said police looked at pictures of items sold at the estate sale and asked people to provide fingerprints to eliminate fingerprints found at the crime scene.

-July 4 – Police confirmed that a “violent incident” occurred inside the residence.
+July 4, 2014 – Police confirmed a “violent incident” occurred inside the residence.

 “Based on the evidence at the scene, somebody would be in medical distress,” said Andrus, adding he expected forensic lab results within several days to a week.

-Investigators released two photos of a green truck that was seen “several times” in the area the night of the family’s disappearance, and ask the owner to come forward.
+Investigators released two photos of a green truck that was seen “several times” in the area the night of the family’s disappearance and asked the owner to come forward.

-July 6 - Dozens of police officers searched an upscale residence in a rural area north of Calgary following a tip relating to the green truck.
-Douglas Garland, who neighbours said lives on the rural residence, was taken into custody for questioning on July 4, police revealed.
+July 6, 2014 – Dozens of police officers searched an upscale residence in a rural area north of Calgary following a tip relating to the green truck.
+Douglas Garland, who neighbours said lives on the rural residence, was taken into custody for questioning on July 4.

-“We’re questioning the man and following the lead on the vehicle,” said Matthews.
+“We’re questioning the man and following the lead on the vehicle,” Calgary Police Duty Insp.
+Joel Matthews said.
 “He is a person of interest.”

 Global News confirmed there’s a family connection between the Garland and Liknes families, but police didn’t comment on that information.
 Garland had a criminal history in British Columbia for producing his own amphetamines.

-Police questioned Garland, but was later released in connection to the case.
+Police questioned Garland, but he was later released in connection to the case.

-July 9 – Police confirmed a green truck was seized from Garland’s property but continue to ask the public to call police if they see any other trucks matching the description.
+July 9, 2014 – Police confirmed a green truck was seized from Garland’s property but continued to ask the public to call police if they saw any other trucks matching the description.

 Garland appeared in court, facing an additional charge of possession of a stolen credit card.
-The Crown consented to release Garland on bail on July 11, if he could provide an address where he plans to live.
+The Crown consented to release Garland on bail on July 11 if he could provide an address where he planned to live.

-Police began searching the Spy Hill Landfill in northwest Calgary, to look through the waste as a precaution.
+Police began searching the Spy Hill Landfill in northwest Calgary, looking through the waste as a precaution.

-A quantity of chemicals were located at the Garland home in Airdrie, but police said it was too early to speculate the identity of the chemicals.
+A quantity of chemicals were located at the Garland home in Airdrie, but police said it was too early to speculate what they were.

 Hundreds of people attended a candlelight vigil for the missing boy and his grandparents, just a short distance from the Liknes’ home.

-July 14 – Garland is re-arrested and the Amber Alert is discontinued.
+July 14, 2014 – Garland was re-arrested and the Amber Alert was discontinued.

-Calgary police say they have taken a man into custody, and murder charges will be laid Monday afternoon (two counts of first-degree murder related to the Liknes’ and one count of second-degree murder related to O’Brien).
+Calgary police said they had taken a man into custody and murder charges would be laid Monday afternoon (two counts of first-degree murder related to the Liknes’ and one count of second-degree murder related to O’Brien).